armarquez/pytm-docker/README.md

-# pytm-docker
+# pytm-renderer
-Putting pytm threat modeling tool into a container w/ a command runner.
+Putting pytm threat modeling tool into a Docker container w/ a command runner to make rendering simplistic.